-14. What are the arrangements for handling complaints from parents of children with SEN about the provision made at the school.
+What are the arrangements for handling complaints from parents of children with SEND about the provision made at the school?

-If a parent \prime carer has any concern or complaint regarding their child, they should make an appointment to speak to the Headteacher, Mr R Chandler, as soon as possible.
+If a parent / carer has any concern or complaint regarding their child, they should make an appointment to speak to the Head Teacher or SENCo as soon as possible, who will proceed to address your concerns immediately.